Brand Identity: What It Is and How to Create One

 - What’s your unique voice?

-This not only allows you to complete many of the steps that come later in this process but also hone in on your Unique Value Proposition (UVP).
+This not only allows you to complete many of the steps that come later in this process but also hone in on your unique selling proposition (USP).
 We’ve written a separate guide that dives into this, so you may also want to bookmark this one for later.

 Your job now is to get to know them.

-Complete the steps and build out your avatar so you know:
+Follow the steps in our customer profile guide and build out your avatar so you know:

 You need to hone in on their emotional pain.
 This is what truly drives them forward, whether they like it or not.
 This is what will help them, and this is the problem you need to solve for them.
 But finding what this is takes research.